benjamingreenberg/firebase-email-template-system/README.md

 template file.

-The only requirement for the getEmail endpoint is that the emailData object has a "templateFile" property whose value is the name of a file located in the "templates" directory.
+The only requirement for the getEmail endpoint is that the emailData object has a "templateFile" property whose value is the name of a file in the "templates" directory.

-For the sendEmail endpoint, the emailData object is required to have the following properties:
+For the sendEmail endpoint, the emailData object should have the following
+properties:

 + templateFile (the name of a file in the "templates" directory)
 + emailToAddress